Salvo-Dippolito/Research_Track_Final_Assignment/README.md

                 if turning left and no space to move: stop motors and notify user

-                if none of the above
+                if none of the above:
-                  do nothing, not changing speeds set by mediate calback in assisted_drive mode
+                  do nothing, not changing speeds set by the 'mediate' callback in assisted_drive mode

-                pubblish the spped values that have been set
+                pubblish the speed values that have been set

 ### Contents of the final_assignment Package ###